unadlib/mutative/README.md

 Yes.
 Unless you have to be compatible with Internet Explorer, Mutative supports almost all of Immer features, and you can easily migrate from Immer to Mutative.

 > Migration is also not possible for React Native that does not support Proxy.
+React Native uses a new JS engine during refactoring - Hermes, and it (if < v0.59 or when using the Hermes engine on React Native < v0.64) does [not support Proxy on Android](https://github.com/facebook/hermes/issues/33), but [React Native v0.64  with the Hermes engine support Proxy](https://reactnative.dev/blog/2021/03/12/version-0.64#hermes-with-proxy-support).

 - Why return values are not supported?